wp-cli/handbook/_posts/2015-12-01-survey-results-2015.md

 94% of respondents use WP-CLI interactively at the command line, 66% have incorporated it into bash scripts, and 23% are using WP-CLI with Puppet, Chef, or another provisioning system.
 Other tools mentioned include: [Capistrano](http://capistranorb.com/), [Codeception](http://codeception.com/), [EasyEngine](https://easyengine.io/), [Fabric](http://www.fabfile.org/), [Grunt](http://gruntjs.com/), and [SaltStack](http://saltstack.com/).

-**Most keep WP-CLI up to date**
+**Most users keep WP-CLI up to date**

 Over 70% of respondents keep WP-CLI up to date.
 Here's how the numbers break down:

 * 13% run the latest alpha.
 You can too with `wp cli update --nightly`.
 * 58% use the latest stable release (v0.20.x at time of survey).
-* 24% are using one or two versions below the latest stable, and only 5% use a version beyond that.
+* 24% are using one or two versions below the latest stable.
+Only 5% use a very old version of WP-CLI.

-Good news — If you're writing custom commands, you can reasonably assume it's safe to use the latest features in WP-CLI.
+Good news — if you're writing custom commands, you can reasonably assume it's safe to use the latest features in WP-CLI.

 **WP-CLI is used for an increasing variety of tasks**